 Another way I think we attach a label to ourselves is by the Facebook groups we join.
 Each one represents something we associate ourselves with.
 We subtly endorse those groups that we join whether we realize it or not.

 I had a conversation with a distraught student last weekend.
 This student had received a scolding from a non-Christian acquaintance because she was part of a Facebook group called “Abolish Abortion”.
 Now there’s a label for you!
 Sounds a little like “weeds”!

 Now I’m as pro-life as anyone.
-When my unwed mom was pregnant with me, she was offered an abortion, but instead, she gave me up for adoption.
-She’s my hero and now you can see why I’m so prolife.
+When my unwed mom was pregnant with me, she was offered an abortion, but instead, she chose adoption for me.
+She’s my hero–now you can see one more reason that I’m so prolife.

 Too often Christians are perceived as “haters” and are identified with what we are against.
 Let’s not reinforce that stereotype by choosing labels that communicate hate.
 “Abolish Abortion” sounds hateful and I’m not surprised that a non-believer would be offended.
 I discovered there’s even an “Abolish Abolish Abortion Groups” group out there.
 I’m tempted to join!

 How about taking a stand with a positive label instead.
 Here are some suggestions: “Promote Adoption,” “Choose life,” “Let’s Help Women Facing an Unwanted Pregnancy,” “Great Alternatives to Abortion,” etc. These labels communicate love, rather than focusing on hate.

 On the same note, instead of joining “Hilary Haters,” why not start a group “Jesus loves Hilary.”
 Or instead of “Ban Gay Marriage” how about “God loves those struggling with same-sex attractions.”

 But I think the best label of all is a life lived that models the character of Christ to a lost world.
 I think it’s called “loving our neighbors as ourselves.”